-4.1 Effect of Agro-ecologies and Harvesting Stage on Morphological Characteristics and Dry Matter Yield of Guatemala Grass harvesting significantly impacted (p<0.05) all examined morphological traits and the dry matter yield of Guatemala grass.
-The effect of agro-ecologies and harvesting stage on the morphological traits and dry matter yield of Guatemala grass is shown in Table 4.
+4.1 Effect of Agro-ecologies and Harvesting Stage on Morphological Characteristics and Dry Matter Yield of Guatemala Grass

+Agro-ecologies, harvesting stage and their interaction effect on the morphological traits and dry matter yield of Guatemala grass are shown in Table 2.
 Plant height (PH), number of nodes per plant (NNPP) and dry matter yield (DMY) were significantly (p<0.05) affected by agro-ecologies.
 Harvesting stage had a significant (p<0.05) effect on all examined morphological parameters and dry matter yield of Guatemala grass.
+Their interaction effect had a non-significant (p>0.05) effect on all examined morphological and dry matter yield of Guatemala grass.